Stone Lines

 • The spacing of the stone lines can affect the levels of water runoff and crop performance.
 It is therefore fundamental to well plant their establishment and reinforce the lines if necessary.

-Materials required:
+Materials required

 • Pick-axe, shovel (to dig out stones)

-• Wheelbarrow (to transport the stones), or something more adequate if stones are far away from the site.
+• Wheelbarrow (to transport the stones), or something more adequate if the stones are far away from the site.

-• Water tube level or something to measure the contour lines; here are some examples of tools that could be used: a string line level or spirit level instrument, hose pipe half filled with water, bottle of water half filled with water, A-frame level.
+• Water tube level or something to measure the contour lines; here are some examples of tools that could be used: a string line level or spirit level instrument, a hose pipe half filled with water, a bottle of water half filled with water, A-frame level.

+2. Align stones along a contour line, with a maximum of 3 stones in width, measured with the help of a water tube level.
 A stone line is usually 25 cm high and 35-40 cm wide.
-Both small and big stones are used to build a stone line and they are placed along the contour lines.
-Smaller stones are placed upslope whereas the larger ones face downslope in order to slow down the runoff, hold nutrient-rich soil sediments and improve water infiltration.
 The distance between the lines can vary according to the slope and the amount of material available.
-However, it is recommended to keep the lines 20 m apart from each other for slope less than 1% and 15 m for slopes between 1-2%.
+However, it is recommended to keep the lines 20 m apart from each other for slopes less than 1% and 15 m for slopes between 1-2%.

-Vegetation is sometimes planted to stabilize the lines, usually where stones are scarcer.
-The vegetation used usually consist of a perennial grass, as it develops long roots which resist soil erosion (see also the intervention Vegetative lines with vetiver grass).
+3. To maintain the stone lines: check and repair the stone lines annually and following heavy rains.
+Vegetation is sometimes planted to stabilise the lines, usually where stones are scarcer.
+The vegetation used usually consists of perennial grass, as it develops long roots which resist soil erosion (see also the intervention Vegetative lines with vetiver grass).

 This intervention contribute to: